 Chat with Chantel Jennings

-Welcome to WolverineNation!
-On Thursday, reporter Chantel Jennings stops by to chat about the state of Michigan football.
+Welcome to SportsNation!
+On Monday, Big Ten reporter Chantel Jennings stops by to chat about college football offseason.

 Jennings joined ESPN.com in 2011 after covering University of Michigan athletics for three years at The Michigan Daily.
 Jennings graduated from the University of Michigan with degrees in English and Spanish and lives in Ann Arbor.